KorawichInt/statistic_hypothesis_testing/README.md

 # Description

+This project is for study statistical hypothesis testing by using program e.g. MATLAB (Statistical & Machine learning Toolbox) or Python (Spicy)

+This project contain
+- assets (dataset or iris flower)
+- python code (for split dataset into 3 subsets, hypothesis testing, etc.)

+## Statistical Hypothesis testing

 **[Statistic, Hypothesis testing](https://www.sciencedirect.com/topics/mathematics/statistical-hypothesis/)**

 The **Statistical Hypothesis testing** is a way to test the results of a experiment to see if you have meaningful results.